Opah

 How to Fish for Opah

-Best bait: Deep Jigging.
+Best bait: Squid.

-Technique: Deep Jigging.
+Technique: Deep Trolling.

 Match your presentation to the season and conditions.
 In clear water, downsize your bait and slow your retrieve.
 In stained or muddy water, switch to high-contrast colors and add vibration.
 Early morning and evening are the most productive windows during summer months.
 During spawning season, fish become highly territorial and will strike out of aggression as well as hunger.